 Students imitate and practice a wide range of movements.

 Students choreograph original dances based on life science unit concepts.

 Students practice nonverbal communication skills.

 Students use multiple approaches to illustrate a single concept.

 Students work together to create and perform dances.

-Students evaluate various dance movements and identify the ones that best express a specific stage in an animal’s or plant’s life cycle.
+Students evaluate various dance movements and identify ones that best express each stage in an animal or plant’s life cycle.

 Lesson OutlineDemonstration of Learning: